 I think I am most proud of two particular achievements; these are the launch of a Reconciliation Action Plan (RAP) and the success and progress of our Community Advisory Boards (CAB’s).

-In 2011, East Arnhem Shire Council launched the NT’s first stand alone RAP.
-The RAP is about bringing people together; developing partnerships, not only Yolngu and Warnanindilyakwan but also people from different communities, backgrounds and organisations to be part of our Council’s vision of Reconciliation.
+In 2011, Council launched the NT’s first stand alone RAP.
+The RAP was about bringing people together; developing partnerships, not only Yolngu and Anindilyakwa, but also people from different communities, backgrounds and organisations to be part of our Council’s vision of Reconciliation.
 It’s about putting our heads together, to share our knowledge and wisdom to make RAP viable for people of East Arnhem Land.
+In 2017 we revised and relaunched our RAP - with new targets, new directions and a renewed push to improve the pathways for Aboriginal and Torres Strait Islander people in our region.

-We have also come along way with our Community Advisory Boards.
-Our CABs, are representative groups that shape the direction of Council at a community level.
-The CAB’s are made of Councillors, community elders, Mala leaders and community stakeholders working together as a team, to shape the direction of Council in our communities.
+We have also come along way from our Community Advisory Boards to Local Authorities.
+Our Local Authorities are the voice of the community and help shape the direction of Council at a community level.
+The LAs are made of Councillors, community elders, Mala leaders and community representatives working together as a team, to shape the direction of Council in our communities.

 Q. How do you hope your role will impact your community and what lasting impression do you wish to leave?

-When I am finished as President of East Arnhem Shire Council and as a Councillor for the Gumurr Miwatj Ward, I hope that my legacy will be that we have shaped a Council that has frameworks to encourage young people to stand-up, and take on responsibilities as leaders in their own communities.
-This can be through their involvement in programs that we run, but also at a Community Advisory Board level and on Council.
+When I am finished as President of East Arnhem Regional Council and as a Councillor for the Gumurr Miwatj Ward, I hope that my legacy will be that we have shaped a Council that has frameworks to encourage young people to stand-up, and take on responsibilities as leaders in their own communities.
+This can be through their involvement in programs that we run, but also at a Local Authority level and on Council.
 Young people are our future.